 Are there banks that insure more than $250K?

 Banks that are FDIC members follow the $250,000 coverage limit.
-It’s possible, however, to insure excess deposits over that amount through banks that belong to IntraFi Network Deposits (formerly CDARS).
+It’s possible, however, to insure excess deposits over that amount through banks that participate in programs that extend FDIC coverage or ones that belong to IntraFi Network Deposits (formerly CDARS).
 You may also be able to increase your coverage limit by using cash management accounts with an FDIC sweep feature offered at a brokerage.